ST10150631/Study-Sync-App/README.md

 * The Study Page allows the user to time study sessions and add them to a semster using the timer and slecting a module to add the time to or by adding a custom value of time in hours
 * The progress for the weekly Time will be added on the left
-* As the apps Data is currently stored in memmory So all modules will be displayed however in part 2 A feature will be added where the user can filter by semester